 Gouache Paint is quite a hidden treasure in the world of art materials.
 It’s not mainstream, but it does not mean it’s not good enough because it is.

-My top choice for the gouache paint set is Miya Gouache set of 24 colors.
+My top choice for the gouache paint set for beginners is Miya Gouache set of 24 colors.
 The best gouache paints are Winsor & Newton Designer’s Gouache, Himi, and Holbein Gouache.
 Professionals use Schmincke Horadam as it is a professional-grade, high-quality gouache paint.

 Browse through as we tackle more about the best gouache paints in different categories and Gouache Buyer’s Guide on how to choose a perfect gouache set for your needs.

 What is Gouache?